pradeep-003/school-api/README.md

 # School API Documentation

-This document provides an overview of the endpoints available in the School API, including descriptions, expected request data, and possible status codes.
+This document provides an overview of the endpoints available in the School API, including descriptions, expected request data, status codes, and the project folder structure.

 ---